KatiuscaQ/Pewlett-Hackard-Analysis/README.md

 ## Summary:
 **How many roles will need to be filled as the "silver tsunami" begins to make an impact?**

 The roles that will need to be filled are a total of: 90,398.
-This number was found with the help of the following code:
+This number was found with the help of the following query:
 ```html
 SELECT SUM (count) FROM retiring_titles;
 ```